The Tangible Universe

 featured in PAGE Magazine Volume 01.20

 A virtual experience for laymen and astronomers that visualizes X-ray data of astronomical objects from the ESA satellite XMM-Newton.
 Data of over 1,000 astronomical X-ray sources generate unique data objects.
 The sizes, colors or haptic feedback of each individual object represent observational parameters such as source brightness, class, or energy.
 An observer can move freely within our galaxy and explore each object to study its radiation.
 A special feature is the ability to sort the objects based on their parameters which allows for discovering underlying structures of the data set.
-View the 360° video below to get an overview of the application.

 You have a HTC VIVE, a Windows PC and want to take a swim in the Tangible Universe?
 So click on the link below, unzip the folder and execute the TTU.exe app.
 Enjoy the swim!
 Let me know what you think!

-NOTE: The application is published under the Creative Commons BY-NC-ND license.
+The application is published under the Creative Commons BY-NC-ND license.

 Visualizing X-ray Data in Virtual Reality